tarasenya/llm-zoomcamp/Project/README.md

   | hit_rate | 0.95           | 0.87                      | 0.97              | 0.95          |
   | mrr      | 0.90           | 0.81                      | 0.93              | 0.85          |

- I will use a knn elastic search with __all-mpnet-base-v2__ module in the future.
+ I will use a knn elastic search with __all-mpnet-base-v2__ module in the rest of the project.

-Disclaimer: The results are so good, since the data has been generated using ChatGPT,hence we do not have the variability of the real world.
+_Disclaimer:_ The results are so good, since the data has been generated using ChatGPT, hence we do not have the variability of the real world.
 Of course, one can play with prompts to achieve it, but due to lack of time I leave it as it is.

 ## RAG

 A RAG is defined through a Knowledge Base (in this case ElasticSearch with ingected [inital_data.json](./data/initial_data.json)) and wrapper over LLM, that is defined through an LLM model and a prompt with context and a request.

 ### RAG Evaluation
 In the [evaluation notebook](./notebooks/rag_evaluation.ipynb) the offline evaluation for two rags, that are different in prompts they use, has been executed:
 - The cosine similarity for [ground truth data](./data/ground_truth_data.csv) has been estimated and the correspondent distribution compared.